gbevin/SendMIDI/README.md

 The project website is https://github.com/gbevin/SendMIDI

 ## Purpose
-This tool is mainly intended for configuration or setup through Control Change, RPN and NRPN messages, but many other MIDI messages can be sent
+This tool is mainly intended for configuration or setup through Control Change, RPN and NRPN messages, but many other MIDI messages can be sent.

 ## Download